API Essentials

 export default s;

-The function returns a utility creator that you can call with an object containing value mappings.
-Each key in the object corresponds to a utility class, and the value is the CSS declaration to apply.
+The function returns a utility creator that you can call with an object containing value mappings (required), and an optional array of modifiers.

 Good to know: You can write utility names using kebab-case, camelCase, or PascalCase.
 When generating the utility classes, Styleframe will automatically convert them to kebab-case for consistency.